simonw/sqlite-utils/docs/cli.rst

 If you have data as JSON, you can use ``sqlite-utils insert tablename`` to insert it into a database.
 The table will be created with the correct (automatically detected) columns if it does not already exist.

-You can pass in a single JSON object or a list of JSON objects, either as a filename or piped directly to standard-in.
+You can pass in a single JSON object or a list of JSON objects, either as a filename or piped directly to standard-in (by using ``-`` as the filename).

 Here's the simplest possible example::